GitMubarak/jobwp/readme.txt

 * Job publish date added in listing page - Pro
 [//]: # fs_premium_only_end
 * Nonce verification applied in application list
+* Order by option added with title, date and menu_order

 = 2.4.3 =
 [//]: # fs_premium_only_begin